 26% of children in Washtenaw County were overweight or obese in 2017.

-The Washtenaw County Health Department compile and analyze the data in order to create community data reports.
+The Washtenaw County Health Department compiles and analyzes electronic medical record data in order to create community data reports.
 Each new year of data will allow us to track progress of initiatives aimed at moving all children to a healthier weight.

 The Washtenaw County Childhood Overweight and Obesity (2016) data report provides information to identify factors that put local children at risk of being overweight or obese.
 Detailed BMI category charts identify factors that increase risk of a child being underweight, as well as overweight or obese.